-Diabetic Kidney Disease: In two consecutive trials, TIME-2 and TIME-2b, subcutaneous razuprotafib (AKB-9778) showed reduction in Urine Albumin-Creatinine Ratio ("UACR"), a measure of progression of diabetic kidney disease.
+Diabetic Kidney Disease: In two consecutive trials, TIME-2 and TIME-2b, subcutaneous razuprotafib showed reduction in Urine Albumin-Creatinine Ratio ("UACR"), a measure of progression of diabetic kidney disease.
 The Company believes that systemic treatment with razuprotafib could have the potential to change the treatment paradigm for diabetics in the future and potentially address a major societal problem by lowering the cost of care associated generally with diabetes.

-ARP-1536: The humanized monoclonal antibody, ARP-1536, directed at the same target as subcutaneous razuprotafib (AKB-9778), is in preclinical development.
+ARP-1536: The humanized monoclonal antibody, ARP-1536, directed at the same target as subcutaneous razuprotafib, is in preclinical development.
 The Company is evaluating development options for ARP-1536, including subcutaneous injection for the treatment of diabetic vascular complications, e.g., diabetic nephropathy and intravitreal injection as an adjunctive therapy for diabetic macular edema.

-The Company is also developing a bispecific antibody that binds both VEGF and VE-PTP which is designed to inhibit VEGF activation and activate Tie2.
+The Company is also developing a bispecific antibody that binds both vascular endothelial growth factor ("VEGF") and vascular endothelial protein tyrosine phosphatase ("VE-PTP") which is designed to inhibit VEGF activation and activate Tie2.
 The Company believes this bispecific antibody has the potential to be an improved treatment for wet aged-related macular degeneration ("AMD") and diabetic macular edema via intravitreal injection.

 In June 2018, the Company licensed AKB-4924 (now GB004), a selective stabilizer of hypoxia-inducible factor-1 alpha ("HIF-1 alpha") to a wholly-owned subsidiary of Gossamer Bio, Inc., GB004, Inc. (collectively "Gossamer"), which is being developed for the treatment of inflammatory bowel disease ("IBD").
 HIF-1 alpha is involved in mucosal wound healing and the reduction of inflammation in the gastrointestinal tract.
-Gossamer completed the Phase 1b clinical study in ulcerative colitis patients and reported results during the second quarter of 2020.
-Gossamer has reported that it is planning for the commencement of its Phase 2 program for GB004 in the first half of 2021, subject to potential delays in subject enrollment and study completion, including due to delays arising from the ongoing COVID-19 pandemic.
+Gossamer completed the Phase 1b clinical trial in ulcerative colitis ("UC") patients and reported results during the second quarter of 2020.
+Gossamer has announced that, subject to developments in the ongoing COVID-19 pandemic, it plans to initiate a 12-week Phase 2 study of GB004 in patients with mild-to-moderate UC in the second half of 2020.

-In May 2020, the Company received a one-time payment of \$15.0 million pursuant to an amendment to its license agreement with Gossamer resulting in a reduction in future potential milestone payments and tiered royalty rates over the life of the Agreement.
+In May 2020, the Company received a one-time payment of \$15.0 million pursuant to an amendment to its license agreement with Gossamer resulting in a reduction in future potential milestone payments and tiered royalty rates over the life of the license agreement.
 Gossamer is responsible for all remaining development and commercial activities for GB004.